jsecurity-rocks/p4r490n.github.io/_posts/2021-08-16-Vulnhub - Bravery.md

 -rw-r--r--.
 1 root root 130 Jun 23  2018 maintenance.sh
 ```

-Since **cp** uses root privileged each time it runs we can copy any file we want and replace anything we want with what we specify.
+Since **cp** uses root privileges each time it runs we can copy any file we want and replace anything we want with what we specify.

 The content of maintenance :